Byron1z/configure-ad-B1z/README.md

   To fix this, do the following steps:

-1. Search for "Network security groups" in Azure and click into "Network security groups" when it comes up.
-Not the classic version.
+1. Search for "Network security groups" in Azure and click into "Network security groups" when it comes up (Not the classic version).

 2. Click into "client-1-nsg" (or whatever it's named) and do the following steps: